Buck Mountain (Pennsylvania)

-Buck Mountain (also known as Bucks Mountain) is a mountain in Columbia County and Luzerne County, in Pennsylvania, in the United States.
+Buck Mountain (also known as Bucks Mountain) is a mountain in Columbia County and Luzerne County, Pennsylvania, in the United States.
 Its elevation is 1942 ft above sea level.
 The mountain contains deposits of coal (specifically anthracite).
 Shale and conglomerate are also present.
 The coal on the mountain was historically mined, altering the landscape somewhat.
-The mountain is used by many species as a habitat.
-It is most likely named after Albert Ansbach.
+The mountain is believed to be named after Albert Ansbach, the owner of a nearby colliery.

 Geography

 Buck Mountain has an official elevation of 1942 ft, making it the fourth-highest mountain in Columbia County.

 Buck Mountain's official coordinates are in the United States Geological Survey quadrangle of Nuremberg.
 The mountain is located in southeastern Beaver Township, Columbia County.

 A stream known as Beaver Run flows between Buck Mountain and McCauley Mountain.
 Buck Mountain is on the border of the Beaver Valley, some distance north of the community of Shumans.
 Additionally, Falls Run, a tributary of Black Creek flows through Columbia County and Luzerne County, between the mountain and a hill known as Middle Hill.
 The mountain has a spur.